Have you ever felt overwhelmed by constant worry or fear? If so, you might wonder if its just

 Consulting with a Professional

 Seek help for anxiety through a psychologist or counselor.
-They can offer structured evaluations to identify anxiety disorders.
+They can

 Your body often sends early warning signals.
 Symptoms like headaches, rapid heartbeat, or stomach issues can indicate anxiety.